 You can choose your final year research project to suit your interests.
 It can be carried out on the University Farm or as part of an industry placement year.
+You can also tailor your degree to your own interests by choosing optional modules.
+Some of our most popular options are listed below.

 Agriculture Research Project